RestExpress/RestExpress-Examples/echo/README.md

 Echo
 ====

+URL: /echo/{delay_ms}
+Methods: GET, PUT, POST, DELETE

-This URL simply sends back the same string that is sent in on the 'echo' query-string parameter.
+GET, DELETE: send back the same string that is sent in on the 'echo' query-string parameter.

+PUT, POST: send back the body contents.

 There is no serialization involved in the response.
 The body is not parsed.

-URL: /echo/{delay_ms}
-Methods: GET, PUT, POST, DELETE

 Success
 =======